lognoz/puppet-freebsd-workstation/script/template.md

 ## Limitations

-This module is only usable with FreeBSD.
+This module is only usable with FreeBSD [freebsd-version].